fbrowther/Citi-Bike-Analytics-Project-Using-Tableau/README.md

 ## Project Split up -
-    (1) CitiBike analysis for (the summer month of) September of 2019 - Dashboard and Story (2) CitiBike analysis for September of 2021-22 - Dashboard (3) CitiBike analysis for September of pre- and post-Pandemic years (2019, 2020, 2021) - Mini Project
+    (1) CitiBike analysis for (the summer month of) September of 2019 - Dashboard and Story (2) CitiBike analysis for September of 2021-22 - Dashboard and Story (3) CitiBike analysis for September of pre- and post-Pandemic years (2019, 2020, 2021) - Mini Project